-Scaling down the design reduces its volume through out the product.
-This makes scaling highly effective way to affect the printing cost.
+Scaling down the design reduces its volume throughout the product.
+This makes scaling a highly effective way to change the printing cost.

-Find out how much you need to scale to hit your target price with this nifty little calculator
+Find out how much you need to scale to hit your target price with this handy little calculator.

 3D printing is great for making objects hollow.
 This is where the technology really shines.
 Not only will you be saving on printing costs, but also on the environment as less raw material is needed to make your product.

 If your 3D model has thick areas, seek ways to make them hollow.
-For example, character's torso could be hollow inside and run the escape holes through legs.
+For example, a character's torso could be hollow inside with escape holes through legs.